JonathanReeve/jonreeve.com/_posts/2013-05-10-announcing-annotweet-a-concept-for-a-decentralized-literary-annotation-protocol.markdown

 layout: post
 title: !
 'Announcing AnnoTweet: A Concept for a Decentralized Literary Annotation Protocol'
 permalink: /annotweet/
+category: Digital Humanities
 tags:
- - digital humanities
+ - annotags
- - annotweet
+ - annotation
 ---

 Have you ever wanted to livetweet a book?
 I often want to.
 Yet there doesn’t seem to be a standard way of doing that.
 You could tweet, for instance, "Oh Captain Wentworth!
 When will you propose? #JaneAustenPersuasion" but the hashtag isn’t standardized, so some people might be tweeting under #Persuasion and others under #AustenPersuasion.
 Furthermore, the hashtag isn’t specific enough to make it clear which part of the book you’re tweeting about.
 If you browse other tweets marked #JaneAustenPersuasion, you might find comments about other parts of the book, which may contain spoilers.